Rising Democrat candidate Kevin Paffrath creates recall headaches for Gavin Newsom

 “They poll Larry Elder and Kevin Faulconer and Caitlyn Jenner and whoever else, and Kevin Paffrath is the only Democrat listed.
 That would skew it heavily,” Mr. Spivak said.
 “I don’t know if that’s the case with this poll, but if they ask about five Republicans and one Democrat, I’m not surprised that the Democrat is doing well.”

-Registered Democrats outnumber registered Republicans in California by a 2-to-1 margin.
+Registered Democrats outnumber registered Republicans in California by a 2-1 margin.

-The SurveyUSA poll also found that 51% of likely voters surveyed supported recalling Mr. Newsom, while 40% opposed it and 9% were undecided, meaning that the recall is trending in the wrong direction for the Democratic incumbent.
+The SurveyUSA poll also found that 51% of likely voters surveyed supported recalling Mr. Newsom while 40% opposed it and 9% were undecided.
+That means the recall is trending in the wrong direction for the Democratic incumbent.

-Mr. Paffrath believes that his moderate message has also resonated with Californians, including his push for what he calls “future schools” that teach financial education and other practical skills to position everyone from high schoolers to adults for middle-class jobs.
+Mr. Paffrath said his moderate message has resonated with Californians, including his push for “future schools” that teach financial education and other practical skills to position everyone from high schoolers to adults for middle-class jobs.

 “We want to teach folks to be nurses, electricians, plumbers, contractors, whatever,” he said.
-“We want people to be able to go to these for two years and come out licensed and with some kind of hope of having a career that pays them $60,000 to $70,000 a year, because here’s the thing: If somebody has the skillset to make $60,000 to $70,000, they’re not on MediCal, they’re not on welfare, they’re not on Section 8, and they can actually build wealth.”
+“We want people to be able to go to these for two years and come out licensed and with some kind of hope of having a career that pays them $60,000 to $70,000 a year, because here’s the thing: If somebody has the skill set to make $60,000 to $70,000, they’re not on MediCal, they’re not on welfare, they’re not on Section 8, and they can actually build wealth.”

 That hope even includes former prisoners.

-If ex-inmates can build wealth, he said, “they don’t go back to jail.
+If former inmates can build wealth, he said, “they don’t go back to jail.
 People come out of prison with no money and no skills, and nobody wants to hire them.
 So we’ve got to fix that.”

-His top priority as governor would be to tackle the homeless crisis in his first 60 days, and then push for a comprehensive legislative package that would address issues including crime, housing and education, which he sees as interconnected and related to homelessness.
+He said his top priority as governor would be to tackle the homeless crisis in his first 60 days and then push for a comprehensive legislative package that would address issues including crime, housing and education, which he sees as interconnected and related to homelessness.

 “We’ve got to really stitch together a proper, massive legislative agenda to try to fix our state.
-Otherwise, we’re going to go bankrupt,” said Mr. Paffrath.
+Otherwise, we’re going to go bankrupt,” Mr. Paffrath said.

-The question for the recall candidates becomes whether the Democratic supermajority would work with that winner if Mr. Newsom is ousted, since whoever becomes governor would have to run again in November 2022.
+The question for the recall candidates becomes whether the Democratic supermajority would work with the governor if Mr. Newsom is ousted.
+Whoever wins the race will have to run again in November 2022.

-Mr. Paffrath said he believes he has a better shot than the Republican contenders, who include Mr. Elder, a Los Angeles radio host, and reality-television star Ms. Jenner, businessman John Cox, former San Diego Mayor Faulconer, and Assemblyman Kevin Kiley.
+Mr. Paffrath said he believes he has a better shot than the Republican contenders, who include Mr. Elder, a Los Angeles radio host, and reality-television star Miss Jenner, businessman John Cox, former San Diego Mayor Kevin Faulconer and Assembly member Kevin Kiley.

-“Just practically speaking, there’s no way the Democratic legislature is handing a win to a Republican before the election,” Mr. Paffrath said.
-“Whereas hey, even though they may not have expected a replacement to Newsom, being a Democrat is out-of-the-gate someone that’s much easier to work with because the Democratic Party is still going to be seen as winning when progress is made.”
+“Just practically speaking, there’s no way the Democratic Legislature is handing a win to a Republican before the election,” Mr. Paffrath said.
+“Whereas, hey, even though they may not have expected a replacement to Newsom, being a Democrat is out-of-the-gate someone that’s much easier to work with because the Democratic Party is still going to be seen as winning when progress is made.”

-Not on board are state Democrats, whose message to voters is vote “no” on the recall and leave the second part blank.
+Not on board are state Democrats, whose message is to vote “no” on the recall and leave the second part blank.

 “It’s simple: the California Democratic Party supports Governor Gavin Newsom,” the party tweeted.
 “There are no other candidates prepared to meet the challenges facing our state.
 Vote No on the first question.
 Leave the second question blank.”

-Mr. Spivak said the Newsom-or-bust strategy may have its roots in the 2003 recall of Democratic Gov. Gray Davis, in which then-Lt.
+Mr. Spivak said the Newsom-or-bust strategy might have its roots in the 2003 recall of Gov. Gray Davis, a Democrat, in which Lt.
 Gov. Cruz Bustamante ran as the just-in-case option on the ballot.

-Mr. Davis was recalled, and Republican Arnold Schwarzenegger was elected his replacement with 48.6% of the vote.
+Mr. Davis was recalled, and Republican Arnold Schwarzenegger was elected as his replacement with 48.6% of the vote.
 Mr. Bustamante took 31.5%.

 “They wanted a clear message [this year] on the recall,” Mr. Spivak said.
-“In 2003, the message for Bustamante was ‘no on the recall, yes on Bustamante,’ and it feels like it might have been confusing.
+“In 2003, the message for Bustamante was ‘No on the recall, yes on Bustamante,’ and it feels like it might have been confusing.
 You want that one statement for messaging purposes.”

-Certainly Mr. Paffrath has been a burr in the governor’s side.
+Mr. Paffrath has been a burr in the governor’s side.

-He was briefly censored by Instagram in May for calling Mr. Newsom a “weanie baby,” and he has shown up at recent Newsom events, drawing publicity from the governor to his own campaign.
+Instagram briefly censored him in May for calling Mr. Newsom a “weenie baby,” and he has shown up at Newsom events to draw publicity from the governor to his own campaign.

-Mr. Paffrath acknowledged that the Democrats were “not so happy” with his candidacy.
+Mr. Paffrath acknowledged that Democrats are “not so happy” with his candidacy.

 “They’re trying to brand this as, it’s either Newsom or it’s a Trump Republican.
 Which is to what you want to say in California,” Mr. Paffrath said.
 “That’s very juicy for the Democratic Party right now.
 It’s good marketing, but that’s where we screw all of that up.”